The Lands

 Ruler: The Lord-Keeper or Lady-Keeper of Bordenia

-Subjects: All humans of Erimanic kin residing within Bordenia
+Subjects: All Humans of Erimanic kin residing within Bordenia

-History: At the end of the Age of Tumult the two waring factions of the former Empire of Erimania was left shattered.
+History: At the end of the Age of Tumult the two warring factions of the former Empire of Erimania were left shattered.
 The royal family by this time was utterly extinct.
 Of the many scattered estates that survived most entered into two groupings for self-defence.
 The grouping east of the Border Mountains became the Convergent Estates of Bordenia.
 As none of the nobility could agree on a new ruling family it was decided to establish an elective form of monarchy.

 DELMISAR